-- The client does not meet medical necessity criteria for admission. - The client does not have an ordering physician. - The client is not 20 years of age or younger. - The client's needs are not beyond the scope of services available through Medicaid Title XIX Home Health SN and/or HHA Services because the needs can be met on a part-time or intermittent basis through a visiting nurse. - The services are primarily intended to provide respite care or child care. - The services are provided for the sole purpose of responsible adult training. - The signed and dated POC is not received by the claims administrator within fourteen business days from the SOC. - The request is incomplete. - The information in the request is inconsistent. - The requested services are not ongoing skilled nursing services. - There is a duplication of services.
+- The client does not meet medical necessity criteria for admission. - The client does not have an ordering physician. - The client is 21 years of age or older. - The client's needs are not beyond the scope of services available through Texas Medicaid HHSN and/or HHA services because the needs can be met on a part-time or intermittent basis through a visiting nurse. - The services are primarily intended to provide respite care or child care. - The services are provided for the sole purpose of responsible adult training.

+- The prior authorization request is submitted with documentation of a verbal physician approval of the POC, and the physician signed and dated POC is not received by the claims administrator within 14 calendar days of the receipt of the authorization request by the claims administrator. - The prior authorization request is submitted late. - The request is incomplete. - The information in the request is inconsistent. - The requested services are not ongoing skilled nursing services. - There is a duplication of services.

-Prior authorization requests must be submitted for processing to the Texas Medicaid Claims Administrator Prior Authorization Department (fee-for-service clients).
+Appeals to prior authorization requests must be submitted for processing to the Claims Administrator Prior Authorization Department (fee-for-service clients).

-Note: Clients enrolled in a managed care health plan may receive services from a PPECC.
-Prior authorization requests for these clients must be submitted solely to the client's managed care organization.
+Note: Clients enrolled in a Medicaid managed care health plan may receive services from a PPECC.
+Prior authorization requests for these clients must be submitted solely to the client's MCO.

-2.15.1.1.7 Documentation Requirements
+2.15.1.1.9 Documentation Requirements

-In addition to documentation requirements outlined in the "Authorization Requirements" section, the following documentation requirements apply.
+In addition to the requirements outlined in the "Prior Authorization and Documentation Requirements" section, the following documentation requirements apply.
 Services not supported by documentation are subject to recoupment.

-All services outlined in this section are subject to retrospective review to ensure that the documentation in the client's medical record supports the medical necessity of the service(s) provided.
+All services and documentation outlined in this section are subject to retrospective review to ensure that the documentation in the client's medical record supports the medical necessity of the service(s) provided.